AcademySoftwareFoundation/MaterialX/source/MaterialXFormat/External/PugiXML/readme.txt

 These files are taken from https://github.com/zeux/pugixml/tree/v1.9

-There are MaterialX specific patches applied on top of the v1.9 release PugiXML
+The following MaterialX-specific modifications have been applied the original source:
    * Adding tracking for new-line characters
    * Adding support for serialization of `<` and `>` instead of `&lt` and `&gt`